Configuration Export and Import

 • ConfigurationData Loss PreventionDetection MethodsData Patterns

-4. Enterprise DLP begins preparing the JSON configuration file and then downloads it to your local device.
+4. Enterprise DLP prepares the JSON configuration file and downloads it to your local device.

 The configuration file has the following naming convention: export_YYYY-MM-DDTHHMMSS.json.
 You can rename the file as needed.